 conducted per month.
 Visa has also driven more contactless payments in areas such as fast-food joints and has worked with major food chain Food Republic to roll out Visa payWave.
 Visa Singapore’s country head Ms Ooi Huey Tyng, in explaining Visa’s approach in Singapore

-, said that ‘[t]he consumer experience has to be seamless, it cannot be worse than contactless’.
-The key for merchants to join any electronic payments scheme is to make the on-boarding process as simple as possible.
+, said that ‘the consumer experience has to be seamless, it cannot be worse than contactless’.
+The key for merchants to join any cashless payments scheme is to make the on-boarding process as simple as possible.

 including major local banks DBS, UOB and OCBC, as well as service providers like FOMO Pay.

 One of the major tasks of SG QR is to drive widespread merchant and consumer adoption of mobile payments in Singapore.
 With the emergence of Nets Pay, it seems like the solution has been found.
 As Nets already operates 30,000 acceptance points

 and has plans to expand the number to 100,000 next year, the infrastructure is sound.
 However, just as Ms Ooi has pointed out, enabling a seamless consumer experience is key to driving adoption.While Nets has arguably nailed the merchants adoption issue, a recurring problem for MAS and SGQR is convincing consumers to come on-board.
 With up to 60% of payments settled using cash and cheques

 , this deep-rooted consumption habits of Singaporeans serve as a barrier towards cashless payment modes.
 As Visa rolls out its mVisa solution in various countries, it remains to be seen if it can successfully do the same in Singapore so as to achieve its aims of enabling Singapore’s transformation into a cashless society.